csvoss/syndra/README.md

 ### Check satisfiability

 If a predicate is satisfiable, that means that there is at least one way to build a model that satisfies that predicate.
+You can check whether this is true for any given Syndra predicate using `.check_sat()`.

 ```python
 >>> satisfiable = predicate.Top()